 Fig. 11 Experiment environment of the target PET bottle II.
-Results of experiment Fig. 12 shows the result of the robot's actually performing the grasping operation of the target object.
-The target object was a PET bottle.

-Fig. 12 Result of arm drive experiment The arm was able to be driven to the location coordinates of the object, and the grasping operation by the hand was able to be performed.
-However, the location of the hand varied a little in relation to the location of the object.
-Therefore, it is necessary to improve the accuracy by which the arm is driven.
+Results of the experiment As the result of acquiring position information for the PET bottle placed in a variety of places, the maximum error of each set of coordinates was less than 5 mm, and the error in the distance to an object was less than 3%.
+If the robot is assumed to grasp an object based on this result, we think that it could successfully perform the grasping task.
+However, if some parts of the object are hidden, the object recognition may not be able to be carried out correctly.
+Therefore, it is necessary to improve this system so that it can recognize an object's position based only on some parts of the object.
 6. Conclusions We propose a system that recognizes the driving environment of a robot using image processing and an LRS.
 This environmental recognition system is composed of an autonomous driving system and an object recognition system.
-The driving environment of the robot can be processed by these systems, and the behavior pattern of the robot can expand.
-At present, it is possible to move in a preselected area, and to locate and grasp a target object.
-Expansion of the action area and the transportation operation of the robot with the object are in our sights and will be developed in the future.
+The driving environment of the robot can be processed using these systems, and the behavior pattern of the robot can be expanded within that environment.
+At present, it is possible for the robot to move in a preselected area, and to locate and grasp a target object.
+Expansion of the action area and the addition of the transportation operation of the robot with the object are within our sights and will be developed in the future.